 Shaving irritation can be caused by allergic or other adverse reactions to the products you are using.
 If you believe this to be the case, try our natural or organic products avoiding those derived mainly from chemicals.
 Use an aftershave balm that soothes the skin with natural ingredients and no heavy scents.
 Splash alcohol based aftershave on your shoulders and chest only never on your face and neck.

 These are ingrown hairs formed when hair growing back after shaving fails to grow out of the skin.
 These hairs being lodged in the skin causes inflammation, appearing as tender, red, raised bumps.
 Multi blade razors are one of the main causes because they pull out your hair and cut below the skin.
 The good news is that by using a safety razor you can train your hair to grow back normally.

 You need to use a DE razor and change the blade at least once a week to ensure you always use the cleanest, sharpest razor blade.
 Using a sharp blade means you can be gentle so you don't have to press on your face too hard.
 It is best to buy all natural soaps and apply a lather with a badger hair brush to soften your stubble first.
-Equally, you should apply aftershave balm with naturally antiseptic properties to promote healing.
+Equally, you should apply natural aftershave balm with antiseptic properties to promote healing.